openframeworks/ofBook/chapters/setup_and_project_structure/chapter.md

     - [`ofMesh`](http://openframeworks.cc/documentation/3d/ofMesh.html "ofMesh Documenation Page"), a primitive for batching points in 3D space that allows you to draw them in several different ways such as points, lines, line strips, triangles, triangle strips, and attach textures (images) to these.
 All of this is done very efficiently using your computer's GPU
     - functions to help load and save 3D objects
 - **app**
-    - tools for setting and getting properties of your app such as window size, position, different drawing modes, framerate, etc.
+    - tools for setting and getting properties of your app such as window size, position, different drawing modes, frame rate, etc.
     - different windowing systems, such as [`ofAppNoWindow`](http://openframeworks.cc/documentation/application/ofAppNoWindow.html "ofAppNoWindow Documenation Page") which sets up openFrameworks in a windowless context
 - **communication**
     - [`ofSerial`](http://openframeworks.cc/documentation/communication/ofSerial.html "ofSerial Documentation Page") provides simple serial port communication